cmpetrilla/pix-attack/README.md

 * Extends the `update` function of `MovingPiece` to make the element move on the screen

 ### `Enemy`
-* Randomy creates a new enemy on the x-axis
+* Randomly creates a new enemy on the x-axis
 * Extends the `update` function of `MovingPiece` similar to `Bullet`

 ## Settings